-For the 2025-27 biennium the Mill is requesting \$61,960,587 in salary and benefits.
-The Mill will need additional funds added to our salary and benefits appropriation to account for increased health insurance costs as well as any wage increases that are granted greater than 4.0% per year.
-ADEC retirement contributions that will be assessed beginning January 1, 2026, will also need to be added into our appropriation amounts when the percentages become available.
+For the 2025-27 biennium the Mill has requested \$61,960,587 in salary and benefits.
+This request did not include the additional funds for increased health insurance costs as well as any wage increases that are granted greater than 4.0% per year.
+The Senate increased our wages and salary appropriations to include the increases in health insurance and the additional overtime funding we requested.
+The total Senate wages and salary appropriation is \$60,365,008 and the amount for the New and Vacant FTE pool is \$1,973,530.
+If State Agencies are required to pay ADEC retirement contributions that will be assessed beginning January 1, 2026, those amounts would also need to be added into our appropriation amounts when the percentages become available.

 To reach 19.5 million cwt. of production and sales NDM will need additional funding for inflationary factors and business growth.
 We have seen cost increases across many of our expense categories.
 We evaluated the new biennium budget based on the current biennium budget and the first-year expenses as well as considering the current economic environment with continued inflationary pressure.
 We adjusted line-item operating expenses where needed to allow us to continue to meet our operating needs.
-For the 2025-27 biennium the Mill is requesting \$45,082,806 in operating expenses.
+For the 2025-27 biennium the Mill has requested \$45,082,806 in operating expenses.
 This is up 6.3% from the 2023-25 biennium operating expenses appropriation of \$42,391,653.

 For biennium 2023-25 the Mill's appropriation amount was \$16,004,550 for utilities.
 In the first year of the current biennium the Mill spent \$5,237,682 on utilities.
 The largest portion of our utility bill is the electrical expense.
 The Western Area Power Administration (WAPA) supplies a significant portion of our electrical power.
 WAPA, starting January 2023, imposed a drought fee on the cost of their power, representing an estimated 15% increase in cost.
 The remaining portion of our electrical power comes from Nodak Electric.
 In addition to rising power prices, natural gas and propane prices continue to be volatile.
 The 2025-2027 biennium will be the first full biennium with the new Midds Storage & Handling Facility which will also require additional power.
 The Mill budgeted \$16,504,550 for utilities for the 2025-27 biennium.